top of page

 Commercial Business Insurance in Wooster, Ohio

-Types of businesses we love to insure: Landscaping, Plumbers, Commercial Real Estate, Electricians, Apartments Rentals, Handyman, Financial Offices, Carpenter, Power Washing, Painters, Roofing / Siding / Window Installers, Amish Hauling, Dirt / Sand / Gravel Hauling, Snowplow, Pizza Delivery, Laundromat, Restaurants, Equipment Mechanics, Excavators, Home Health Care Aids, Residential / Commercial Cleaning, Contractors, and Farms.
+Types of businesses we love to insure: Landscaping, Plumbers, Commercial Real Estate, Electricians, Apartments Rentals, Handyman, Financial Offices, Carpenter, Power Washing, Painters, Roofing / Siding / Window Installers, Amish Hauling, Dirt / Sand / Gravel Hauling, Snowplow, Pizza Delivery, Laundromat, Restaurants, Equipment Mechanics, Excavators, Home, Health Care Aids, Residential / Commercial Cleaning, Contractors, General Liability and Farms.

 Business Insurance ranges drastically in coverage and policy type depending on your type of business and needs.
 As your business grows we look to be your point person to help you understand your changing insurance needs as well.
 We can help you quickly adjust to this ever-changing market and take the necessary steps.
 This will allow you to venture into new fields, cover new equipment, and bring on new employees.
 It's important to be flexible in today's world and adapt as a small business.
 We have an understanding and appreciation for this since we have been a small family-owned business for over 40 years in Wooster, Ohio.
 There have been so many changes we make from our process, employees, equipment, and building changes.
 It seems like everyday insurance companies are changing as well with their contracts, policies, requirements, exclusions, and how they interact with customers and agents.
 We do our best to stay on top of those changes and help you through them as well.